Paki: Reclamation

 In the twenty-first century, some younger British Pakistanis and other British South Asians have attempted to reclaim the word, thus drawing parallels to the LGBT reclamation of the slur "queer" and the African American reclamation of the slur "nigger".
 Peterborough businessman Abdul Rahim, who produces merchandise reclaiming the word, equates it to more socially accepted terms such as "Aussie" and "Kiwi", saying that it is more similar to them than it is to "nigger", as it denotes a nationality and not a biological race.
 However, other British Pakistanis see use of the word as unacceptable even among members of their community, due to its historical usage in a negative way.

 Research

 In December 2000, the Advertising Standards Authority published research on attitudes of the British public to pejoratives.
-It ranked Paki as the tenth severest pejorative in the English language, up from seventeenth three years earlier.
+It ranked "Paki" as the tenth severest pejorative in the English language, up from seventeenth three years earlier.

 Several scholars have compared Islamophobic street violence in the 2000s and 2010s to that of Paki-bashing in the 1970s and 1980s.
-Robert Lambert notes that a key difference is that, whereas the National Front and BNP targeted all British South Asians (including Muslims and Sikhs), the English Defence League (EDL) specifically target British Muslims.
-Lambert also compares the media's role in fuelling "Paki-bashing" in the late 20th century to its role in fuelling Islamophobic sentiment in the early 21st century.
+Robert Lambert said that a key difference is that, whereas the National Front and BNP targeted all British South Asians (including Muslims and Sikhs), the English Defence League (EDL) specifically target British Muslims.
+Lambert also compared the media's role in fuelling "Paki-bashing" in the late 20th century to its role in fuelling Islamophobic sentiment in the early 21st century.
 Geddes said that variations of the "Paki" racial slur were occasionally used by members of the EDL.